-ARD-100 (ARD-200) - wireless reorientation detector.
-You can configure sensitivity.
+ARD-100 - wireless reorientation detector.
+Sensitivity is to be programmed.

-ASD-150 (ASD-250) - wireless smoke detector.
-You can configure:
+ASD-150 - wireless smoke detector.
+The following is to be programmed:

-- option to indicate alarm from other ASD-250 / ASD-150 detectors, - option to send alarm to other ASD-250 / ASD-150 detectors.
+- option to signal alarm from other ASD-150 detectors; - option to send out alarm to other ASD-150 detectors.

-AVD-100 (AVD-200) - wireless shock detector and magnetic contact.
-You can:
+AVD-100 - wireless vibration detector and magnetic contact.
+The following is to be programmed: